wpmetabox/docs/_docs/save-wysiwyg-content-post-content.md

 - Description
 - Gallery

 Then keeping the description (which can be the post content) along with other fields make users easier to fill in the data.
-While this is impossible to do that with the default WordPress editor, we can do that with the [Meta Box plugin](/).
+While this is impossible to do that with the default WordPress editor, we can do that with the [Meta Box](https://metabox.io) plugin.
 The steps to do that are describe below:

 1. Remove the default editor (we don't want to display it at the top)
 1. [Create a new wysiwyg field](/fields/wysiwyg/)
-1. Set that field take the post content as the default value
+1. Set that field take the post content as the value
 1. Save that field content into post content

 The code is quite straight forward as below: